ebzzry/ebzzry.github.io/en/fkd/nix.md

     # nixos-rebuild switch

 If you make a mistake, the system will notify you of it, instead of proceeding with an incorrect configuration.
-After the system has completed booting, switch to the console <kbd>Ctrl+Alt+F1</kbd>, then login as `root`, then set a password for the user that we specified in `configuration.nix`:
+After the system has completed booting, switch to the console with
+<kbd>Ctrl+Alt+F1</kbd>, then login as `root`, then set a password for the user that we specified in
+`configuration.nix`:

     # passwd ogag

-Exit the shell, switch to the graphical interface <kbd>Alt+F7</kbd>, then login as `ogag`.
+Exit the shell, switch to the graphical interface with <kbd>Alt+F7</kbd>, then login as `ogag`.

 <a name="nix"></a> Nix